vijayakarumudi/edX-DEV217x-DevOps/docs/Module2Labs/HOL_Deploying-Using-Puppet/edX-DEV217x-Lab2-Puppet.md

     Press `cntrl-X`, then `y` then `enter` to save the changes to the file.

-    >**Note:** Classes in Puppet programs are not like classes in Object Oriented Programming.
+    >Classes in Puppet programs are not like classes in Object Oriented Programming.
 They simply define a "resource" that is conifgured on a node.
 In the `mrpapp` class (or resource), we have just instructed Puppet to ensure that a file exists at the path `/tmp/dummy.txt` that has the content "Puppet rules!".
 We will define more advanced resources within the `mrpapp` class as we progress.